-- Many contractors refused to give estimates and this was extremely wise.
+- Many contractors refused to give inspections and this was extremely wise.

-- The contractors that gave estimates will now be installing some jobs at or near a loss due to the gigantic spike in operating expenses.
+- The contractors that gave inspections will now be installing some jobs at or near a loss due to the gigantic spike in operating expenses.

 - Many homeowners are looking for a way to profit from the insurance proceeds and we are not interested in working with anyone that is trying to steal money from the insurance company.